 If you need a VRO, we can help.
 Often, you will need a restraining VRO quite quickly.
 Please contact us any time to discuss this.
-If you need a VRO urgently, please contact our Senior Criminal VRO Lawyer Naomi Sherrington on (08) 9211 2604.
 We can help you get an application before the courts very quickly.

 The process for obtaining one is by first preparing a written application, and then attending court to explain to the Magistrate why you need one.
 He or she will then consider whether to make what’s known as an “Interim Order”.